alphagov/notifications-python-client/DOCUMENTATION.md

 older_than='740e5834-3a29-46b4-9a6f-16142fde533a' # optional string - notification ID
 ```

-If this argument is omitted, the method returns the most recent 250 text messages.
+If you leave out this argument, the method returns the most recent 250 text messages.

 ### Response